Nishmat's Shana Ba'aretz Program—S. Daniel Abraham Israel Program

 Shana Ba'Aretz students spend five Shabbatot a year on campus with the entire school and guest faculty families.
 Additional Shabbatot are organized and planned together with the students every two or three weeks at sites around the country and at faculty homes.

 Students tremendously enjoy spending "free" Shabbatot with their Israeli chevrutot and friends.
 Shana Ba'Aretz madrichot speak with each student mid-week to make sure she has a place for Shabbat.
 No one is left behind.
 Nishmat dormitory-apartments are open throughout the school year, including on Shabbat and Yom Tov.
 Home hospitality is provided for any student who does not (yet) have friends or family in Israel.
 Shana Ba'Aretz students have an advantage that their Israeli classmates invite them home on a regular basis.
-The dormitory staff is available to any student who wishes to stay in the dormitory during the holiday periods and special attention is given to assure that students are with families in the Bayit Vegan neighborhood for holiday meals.
-Students are also invited to the local synagogues for holiday services
+The dormitory staff is available to any student who wishes to stay in the dormitory during the holiday periods.

 Every month students leave Jerusalem at least once, with hiking boots and a Tanach, and explore the country.
-We meet with the students at the beginning of the year and again before Chaunnuka to plan the tiyulim together (something we can afford to do with a group of such manageable size).
 The other monthly tiyul is one in a series of "siyurim" in and around Jerusalem.
 Students learn about the neighborhoods of Old and New Jerusalem, the history, the synagogues and the personalities that have made Jerusalem what it is.

 Advanced – Learning at Nishmat is textual, and involves several hours of chevruta learning on a daily basis.